wattanx/wattanx-converter/packages/nuxt-bridge-migration-tools/README.md

 npx @wattanx/nuxt-bridge-migration capi-import <files...>
 ```

-Path to the target vue file, which can be set with the glob pattern. eg: `src/**/*.vue`
+Path to the target vue file, which can be set with the glob pattern. e.g.: `src/**/*.vue`

 - `@nuxtjs/composition-api` -> `#imports`
 - `useContext` -> `useNuxtApp`